vss-viswateja/robot_dynamics_project/resources/readme.md

-#This directory contains the required resources for the repo
+This directory contains the required resources for the project